 In this help note, we provide the steps to start migrating data from your MYOB Software into Saasu.
-Please note that we support MYOB imports, so long as the export functionality is available to export data into CSV file from their MYOB product.
-Unfortunately, some of the MYOB products do not allow CSV export data hence we are unable to support importing from a product that does not offer an export data option like Microsoft Essentials.
-If you wish you can format your Data into CSV as per the Saasu Import format CSV guidelines before importing your data to Saasu file.
+Please note that we support MYOB imports, so long as you are able to export data into a CSV file from the MYOB product.
+We are unable to support importing from a product that does not offer an export data option like Microsoft Essentials.
+Alternatively, you can format your Data into CSV as per the Saasu Import format CSV guidelines before importing your data to Saasu file.

 Import Chart of Accounts

-First, export your data from your MYOB file and then you will be able to import that file into Saasu.
+First, export the data from your MYOB file to be imported into Saasu.
 Note that Saasu skips all header Accounts during the import process.
 In a future release, we will add headers into this process.
 Where an Account Type is Bank in your MYOB export file, Saasu will import the record as a Bank Account.
 Otherwise, the record will be treated as a normal allocation/coding type Account.
 See also: Import Accounts screen help.

 Export from MYOB:

 - Open your MYOB data file and select File > Import/Export Assistant > This will open Import/ Export Assistant pop up window > choose Export Data – The Export File dialog will display.

 - Select Comms on the Export File Format field > tick the checkbox for the option “Include file headers in the file”.